freenas/freenas-docs/userguide/services.rst

 settings which apply to all SMB shares are configured in :menuselection:`Services --> SMB`.

-.. note:: After starting the SMB service, it may take several minutes for the `master browser election
+.. note:: After starting the SMB service, it can take several minutes for the `master browser election
    <http://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/NetworkBrowsing.html#id2581357>`_
    to occur and for the %brand% system to become available in